oracle/terraform-provider-oci/website/docs/r/golden_gate_database_registration.html.markdown

 * `alias_name` - Credential store alias.
 * `compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment being referenced.
+* `connection_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the connection being referenced as the successor resource of the deprecated database registration.
 * `connection_string` - Connect descriptor or Easy Connect Naming method used to connect to a database.
 * `database_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the database being referenced.
 * `defined_tags` - Tags defined for this resource.
 Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`